yo1am1/BookselfAPI/book_shelf/README.md

-## This is the first version of BookAPI
+## This is the first version of BookstoreAPI

 > This version does NOT contain most of the features and only for educational purposes

-# Please, use the second version
+# Please, use the third version